bernaljg/bernaljg.github.io/_pages/about.md

 ## Research Interests

+My research interests are broadly centered around understanding and developing NLP technologies in knowledge-rich domains, such as biomedicine, science, law, journalism and more.
+Within these domains, I am passionate about both \textbf{translational} research that looks to solve impactful real-world problems as well as more \textbf{fundamental} research concerning the exciting new abilities of LLMs.

-Over the last few years, my research has focused on leveraging and understanding **language models** of different sizes and specialized in different domains for biomedical NLP tasks such as **information extraction** and **text classification**, key components of downstream applications such as organizing scientific literature, detecting dangerous drug-drug interactions or finding side-effects on social media which were previously unknown.
+Over the last few years, my research has mainly focused on leveraging and understanding **language models** (of different sizes and pre-trained on different domains) to improve fundamental biomedical NLP tasks like **information extraction** for downstream applications such as organizing scientific literature or detecting dangerous drug-drug interactions.
+I am beyond excited to continue tackling the growing number of ready-to-solve problems that NLP has unlocked in a vast number of complex and knowledge-rich fields from medicine and science to journalism, governance, education and more.
-This research has been driven by my passion for leveraging technology to help tackle impactful real-world problems which were previously impossible to solve.
-I am beyond excited to tackle the growing number of ready-to-solve problems that NLP has unlocked in a vast number of fields from medicine and science to journalism, governance, education and more.

-Beyond translational research, I am very interested in exploring how the apparent intelligence of LLMs emerges and how it relates to human cognition.
-More specifically, I aim to investigate the interdependence of memorization and reasoning in large and small LMs through retrieval-augmentation as well as knowledge-editing and probing methodology.
-Our intuition suggests that our reasoninig abilities are separate from the facts that what we have memorized, I therefore believe that exploring to what extent LLMs can do this as well will lead to interesting insights for both improving LLMs and perhaps seeing our own brains a bit differently.
+More fundamentally, I am interested in investigating the interdependence of memorization and reasoning in large and small LMs.
+Our intuition suggests that we our reasoning abilities can be used generally, even outside of domains we have memorized well.
+However, it is still unclear whether LMs have similarly disentangled their reasoning capabilities with the embedding of knowledge from their pre-trained corpus.
+I believe addressing this question could lead to interesting insights for both improving LLMs for domains in which rich knowledge is required and perhaps even for seeing our own brains a bit differently.

 ## News